nikhil1905-n/LearningNavigator/README.md

 - **Easter Egg Feature**
   <!-- - `GET /hidden-feature/{number}` - Generate a fact about the number passed as the path parameter. -->
+  - In addition to the standard functionality, our application includes an Easter egg feature that generates random facts about numbers using the Numbers API.
+However, this feature is hidden and requires users to discover the hidden endpoint by exploring the codebase.
+Once you've identified the hidden endpoint, you can send a GET request to that endpoint to generate random facts about numbers from the Numbers API.

 ## Implemented Code